sutta » mn » Majjhima Nikāya 54

 Tamenaṁ dakkho goghātako vā goghātakantevāsī vā aṭṭhikaṅkalaṁ sunikkantaṁ nikkantaṁ nimmaṁsaṁ lohitamakkhitaṁ upasumbheyya.

-Then a deft butcher or their apprentice would toss them a skeleton scraped clean of flesh and smeared in blood.
+A deft butcher or their apprentice would toss them a skeleton scraped clean of flesh and smeared in blood.

 Taṁ kiṁ maññasi, gahapati,